RELEVANT PROCEDURES AND GUIDANCE

 Personal information about non-professional referrers should not be disclosed to the parents or other agencies without the referrer's consent.

-The parent's consent should usually be sought before discussing a referral with other agencies unless this may place the child at risk of Significant Harm.
-Where it is believed that obtaining consent may place a child at risk of significant harm in which case the manager should authorise the discussion of the referral with other agencies without parental knowledge or consent.
+Parents/carers should usually be informed before discussing a referral with other agencies unless this may place the child at risk of Significant Harm.
+Where it is believed that obtaining consent may place a child at risk of significant harm in which case the manager should authorise the discussion of the referral with other agencies without parental knowledge.
 The authorisation should be recorded with reasons for overriding parental consent.

 8. Deciding the Next Steps of a Contact/Referral